Haysto Logo

 Get a guarantor (if you can)

-If you’re struggling to save anything for a deposit, you could apply for a guarantor mortgage.
-A guarantor mortgage is where someone else agrees to pay your mortgage if you can’t, and some lenders may not require a deposit at all if you’re going this route.
+If you’re struggling to save anything for a deposit, you could apply for a guarantor mortgage, where someone else (usually a parent or other senior family member) agrees to pay your mortgage if you can’t.

-Your guarantor won't own any share of your property, they’re just agreeing to pay the mortgage if you can’t.
+Your guarantor won't own any share of your property, they’re just agreeing to pick up the mortgage payments if you’re unable to.
 It's not something to take lightly - if you can’t make your repayments then your guarantor could lose their home.
 The person you ask should be someone you trust, and someone who’s financially secure.
-Read more about guarantor mortgages

 Get expert advice